cnewman/identifier_convention_checker/README.md

     wget \
 ```

+**This is a good time to install srcML, since some of the steps below assume that it is on your machine, and the step above installed srcML's dependencies.
+Refer to the [srcml](#help-i-dont-know-what-srcml-is) section.**

-Now you need to install the checker.
+Now you can install the checker.
 First, clone it and install everything in the requirements.txt file, then install Spiral.
 ```
 git clone --recursive git@github.com:cnewman/identifier_convention_checker.git cd identifier_convention_checker